mariaghazali/for.myshine.app/README.md

 # for.myshine.app
-Dataset for my application (created as assignment for Developing data products).
+Dataset and ui.r and server.r codes for my application (created as assignment for Developing data products).
+Application is deployed at shinyserver.io https://mariaghazali.shinyapps.io/myapplication